0xd4y/Notes/AWS - Security Specialty/README.md

 # AWS Security Specialty
 These are all the notes that I took after reading the entire exam guide for the AWS Ceritifed Security - Specialty exam (ISBN-13: 978-1789534474).
-It is recommended that you install Obsidian and download the zip file instead, as this will allow you to quickly and easily navigate these notes.
+It is recommended that you install Obsidian and download the zip file instead, as this will allow you to quickly and easily navigate through these notes.

 # Things to Know on Exam
 - need to know logging